MA Chinese and German

 Our Chinese Studies Peer Support Group is a valuable social learning resource.
 Our Students' Association also provides opportunities to get involved in social learning through its Tandem Language Exchange Programme.

-We stage an annual German play and our online magazine for European languages, Babble, is the place to publish your creative writing in German.
+Our online magazine for European languages, Babble, is the place to publish your creative writing in German.

 We contribute actively to the local cultural scene.
 You will be able to attend film screenings, performances and talks organised by members of staff for the wider public, including at the Confucius Institute for Scotland.